FAQs

 Q: What do you do for fun?

-A: I enjoy playing the drums and cycling (mainly road cycling, with a bit of gravel).
-I am also a cat enthusiast
+A: I enjoy playing the drums and cycling (mainly road cycling, both normal and single speed, with a bit of gravel).
+I am also a cat enthusiast.

 Q: Are you on social media?